goruck/edge-tpu-train/README.md

 $ git clone https://github.com/goruck/models/tree/edge-tpu-train
 ```

-Check the ```requirements.txt``` file to ensure you have the nessary Python packages installed on your system or virtual environment.
+Check the ```requirements.txt``` file to ensure you have the necessary Python packages installed on your system or virtual environment.

 ### Setup Data Set Directories